15 Mistakes That Are Ruining Your Frozen French Fries

 Pat your fries dry with a clean kitchen towel or paper towel before placing them in the oven or fryer.

 This simple step ensures that your fries are primed for maximum crunch.
-By removing moisture, you allow the heat to focus on cooking the fries to an amazing golden brown.
+By removing moisture, you allow the heat to focus on cooking the fries to a perfect golden brown.
+Remember, dry fries equal crispy fries, so take a moment to pat them down.

 11. Not Shaking the Basket